 The Cost of Goods Sold is the cost of purchasing goods or services from subcontractors (excluding personnel outsourcing) used to carry out projects.
 The costs relate to both revenues presented as own revenues (regarding revenues from services rendered by subcontractors, if the use of external resources is authorized by the Company which treats external resources as a substitute for own resources) and external revenues (services that must be provided by external resources - most often software or hardware producers).

-The costs related to the Employee Capital Plans (PPK) are the costs of post-employment benefits in the form of a defined contribution plan and are recognized under Pension benefit costs.
+The costs related to the Employee Capital Plans (PPK) are the costs of post-employment benefits in the form of a defined contribution plan and are recognized under Pension benefit costs (the relevant liability is disclosed in budgetary commitments).